5 Steps to Create a High-Converting, Branded Landing Page

 Once you own your domain, you can link it to your AWeber landing page to make it easy for people to find you online.

-5. Embed content that tells your brand story in a unique way
+4. Embed content that share your brand story

 Your landing page can include more than text and a sign up form.
 Tell your brand story in a dynamic and interactive way by adding embedded content.